 In secondary analysis, we developed a new model that included local PRSs (Figure 4a), constructed based on the UKBB+ICBP GWAS, with each local PRS being based on summary statistics restricted to an LD region, with regions defined according to European populations.
-These PRSs used the clump & threshold methodology with p-value threshold <0.01.
-Because gradient boosting trees models tend to overfit to the training dataset when many features are included, we extended the development of the ensemble model to include a feature selection step using LASSO penalized regression, as described in Figure 4a.
+These PRSs used the clump & threshold methodology with p-value threshold <10-2.
+Because gradient boosting trees models tend to overfit to the training dataset when many features are included, due to higher model complexity (see for instance the XGBoost tutorial https://xgboost.readthedocs.io/en/latest/index.html), we extended the development of the ensemble model to include a feature selection step using LASSO penalized regression, as described in Figure 4a.